stefphd/ResticPy/README.md

 * `tag`: tags of the repository entry (array of strings)
 * `keeplast`: number of last snapshots to keep for the repository entry (integer).
 Use `"NaN"`, `"Inf"`, or -1 to keep all repositories (default is `-1`)
 * `exclude`: excluded directories for the repository entry (array of stings)
-* `sudo`: flag to run the restic command with sudo (default si `false`).
+* `sudo`: flag to run the restic command with sudo (default is `false`).
 Requires `sudo` installed.
 Working only for Linux (no effects in Windows)
+* `skip`: flag to skip the operations on the entry (default is `false`).

 Note that the keys `init` must be initially set to `false` (or neglected) and will be updated automatically by the software after the repository initialization.
 The software will also add a new key `jsonfile` automatically for internal usage.

-A configuration file called `conf.json` is used by default.
+A configuration file called `restic-conf.json` is used by default.
 Different or multiple configuration files may be specified (e.g. one for each repository).

 ## Basic usage